 - Avoid living and working in psychologically stressful environments

 - Keep a good credit record so that you can borrow money at low cost when necessary

 Remember that an ounce of prevention is better than a ton of cure.
-An insurance policy is merely one of the ways you can protect yourself from disasters after they happens.
+An insurance policy is merely one of the ways you can protect yourself from disasters.
 You can still do whatever is in your power to prevent disasters from happening in the first place.